Regulations and Compliance

 Please note that Harvard University’s definition of directory information may include elements in addition to those used by Harvard Summer School, and that requests for directory information received at the University level thus may result in disclosure of such additional elements.

 Students have the right to withhold the disclosure of their directory information; to do so, a student must submit the Request for FERPA Block to Prevent Disclosure of Directory Information to Academic Services.
 See Harvard University’s FERPA Block Information to download a form.
-Students should carefully consider this decision because once they choose to withhold directory information it will not be released to anyone, including prospective employers seeking confirmation of enrollment.
+Students should carefully consider this decision because once they choose to withhold directory information it is not released to anyone, including prospective employers seeking confirmation of enrollment.

 Disclosures permitted under FERPA